leopoldodonnell/tapas/Readme.md

 ### Make it Tiny Locally

-To build something locally, we'll use a mount point to access our current working directory.
-We'll build the image, then run it to create a statically linked binary.
+To build something locally, we'll use a mount point to access our current working directory from the community golang image, then run it to create a statically linked binary.
 Finally we'll take the binary, add it to your runtime `Docker image` and start it up.

 Start by editing the `docker-compose.yml` file and change `Dockerfile` to `Dockerfile.scratch`.
 Then ...

-    > docker build --rm -t tapas.build -f Dockerfile.build .
+Build a static version of `tapas` in the current directory...

-    > docker run --rm -v $(pwd):/app tapas.build go build -a -installsuffix cgo -o main .
+    > docker run --rm -v $PWD:/app -w /app -e CGO_ENABLED=0 -e GOOS=linux golang:1.7 go build -a -installsuffix cgo -o tapas .
-    > docker-compose build

-Note that `Dockerfile.build` uses the stock `golang` image from [Docker Hub](https://hub.docker.com/) then sets the environment variables `CGO_ENABLED=0` and `GOOS=linux` before building the source.

-Note that we've mounted our current directory and run `go` to build the application.
-When we're done we should see `main` in our current directory.
-Running `docker-compose` to build, creates our final image that we can push up and deploy.

 Take a look at the size of your new image:

     > docker images
     REPOSITORY          TAG                 IMAGE ID            CREATED              SIZE
-    tapas               latest              02ad557c10d8        3 seconds ago        7.951 MB
+    tapas               latest              02ad557c10d8        3 seconds ago        5.985 MB
-    tapas.build         latest              88e6eaa7347b        About a minute ago   759.5 MB

 **Nice!** only 7.9MB

-Stop, remove the old container and start up the new one.

-### Make it Tiny Remotely

-Let's say you've got a build machine, or you need to get your image onto a remote machine without a repository.
-To do this, we'll need to take a slightly different approach since the local filesystem won't be available.

-If you haven't setup your remote `docker-machine` and have an **AWS** account, you can use the following bash commands (sorry Windows devs - it should be similar, but not exactly like this).
-Make sure you've setup your AWS credentials in your `~/.awssecret` file ...

-    IFS=$'\r\n' GLOBIGNORE='*' :
-    AWS_CREDS=($(cat ~/.awssecret))

-    MACHINE=your-machine-here

-    docker-machine -D create \
-        --driver amazonec2 \
-        --amazonec2-access-key ${AWS_CREDS[0]} \
-        --amazonec2-secret-key ${AWS_CREDS[1]} \
-        --amazonec2-instance-type m3.large \
-        --amazonec2-region us-east-1 \
-        --amazonec2-root-size 16 \
-        --amazonec2-ami $AMI \
-        $MACHINE

-Make sure that you have your chosen port is open via the host's security group.

-Once your machine has been created, you can get it's IP by using the following command:

-    > docker-machine ip your-machine-name

-And set your docker-machine

-    > eval $(docker-machine env your-machine-name)

-The trick to building the image remotely is to take advantage of the ability to copy files to and from containers.
-This looks something like:

-    > docker cp container_name:file_path_in_container file_path_on_local_filesystem
-    > docker cp -r some_root_path_on_local_filesystem container_name:file_path_in_container

-So, starting with the `Dockefile.scratch` you set up before, the steps to building the container are...

-    > docker build --rm -t tapas.build -f Dockerfile.build .
-    > docker create --name=tapas.build tapas.build
-    > docker cp tapas.build:/app/main .
-    > docker rm tapas.build
+So, does it work?

+Edit the `docker-compose.yml` file and change `Dockerfile` to `Dockerfile.scratch`.
+Then ...

     > docker-compose build

-A lot of the steps are the same as we used when building the image locally.
-The main difference is that instead of running a Docker container to build the result, we're copy the binary that was created during the build process once we've created a container.
-(Note that we remove the build container, since its no longer necessary.)

-Take a look at the size of your new image:

-    > docker images
+    > docker-compose up
-    REPOSITORY          TAG                 IMAGE ID            CREATED              SIZE
-    tapas               latest              02ad557c10d8        3 seconds ago        7.951 MB
-    tapas.build         latest              88e6eaa7347b        About a minute ago   759.5 MB

-**Nice!** only 7.9MB

-Stop, remove the old container and start up the new one.
+Now see that it still works!

 ## Re-using the Image